nicofff/baas/SOLVING.md

 Clearly I can't use this method for the first moves of the game, so I can either use some of the other approaches during the first turns, or I can do some caching of the probability matrix for the first turns.
 At least until the first hit, all games should play out the same.

+UPDATE 6:

+This is getting boring.
+Waiting 4 minutes for each move means there is no way of acheiving my original goal of comparing this algorithm to the other ones.
+If you are reading this and have a multi GPU computer or some money to burn in some AWS GPU instances, feel free to do so.
+Ping me if you want some help with the code.